-While we might be seeing some light in the current pandemic cloud, travellers and tourism industry are still wondering when it will be back to normal.
-We’ve asked respondents from 18 to 60 years old during May 8th till 15th this year, for their insights on the overall environment and spending plans.
+Though it is still mandatory to wear masks for public transportation, Taiwan is experiencing an increase in travelling intentions and spendings.
+We gathered opinions from respondents age 18 to 60 years old during July 1st till 6th this year, on the overall environment and spending plans.
 Let’s keep everyone in the know so we can all make smarter decisions.

 Want to know how your industry, consumer insights are doing in Taiwan or other parts of Asia?

 Contact us now and let us be your best strategic partner!